Learning Outcomes

 Reporting Obligations

-If a solicitor knows or suspects money laundering, they must submit a suspicious activity report (SAR) to the firm’s nominated officer (often called the Money Laundering Reporting Officer, or MLRO), who may then report to the National Crime Agency (NCA).
+If a solicitor knows or suspects money laundering, they must submit a suspicious activity report (SAR) internally to the nominated officer/MLRO, who considers whether to report to the National Crime Agency (NCA).
+Under POCA:

 Key Term: suspicious activity report (SAR)

-A report made to the authorities when there is knowledge or suspicion of money laundering.Key Term: Money Laundering Reporting Officer (MLRO)
+A report made to the authorities when there is knowledge or suspicion of money laundering.Key Term: tipping off

 Record-Keeping

-Firms must keep records of CDD checks, transactions, and internal/external reports for at least five years.
+Firms must keep records of CDD checks, transactions, and internal/external reports for at least five years from the end of the business relationship or the completion of the occasional transaction (reg 40).
+Records should be sufficient to reconstruct transactions and evidence risk‑based decision‑making.

 Internal Controls and Training